crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 You cannot modify standard profiles, but can create other profiles by cloning them.
 You can also create profiles from scratch.
 The profiles you create are known as 'Custom profiles'.

-User License has its role to play in profiles.
+App license has its role to play in profiles.
+The license specifies the views/functionality that the user will have access to.
+The licenses you see in Salesforce are licenses you have paid for - this acts as the control layer based on the Salesforce plan you are on.

 You can specify two powerful properties against profiles -